Happy 80s Birthdays

 Arthur Mitchell (Ballet)

-Passed Away on September 18, 2018 at Age 84
+Passed Away at Age 84 From Kidney Failure

-* In 1955 Became the First African-American to Dance With the New York City Ballet
+* Became the First African-American to Dance With the New York City Ballet in 1955

 Became the New York City Ballet Principal Dancer in 1956